Q. What types of therapy to you offer?

 With many clients, I find it helpful to offer some coaching on adopting a healthier lifestyle too.
 That makes it so much easier to solve any type of problem you're bringing to therapy!
 Are you currently reaping the many benefits of optimal sleep, nutritional awareness, joyful exercise, sunlight, recreation, meditation, and creativity?
 If not, come discover how!

 Before or after your therapy sessions, you may wish to pay a visit to my partner in work and life, Todd Neal.
-Todd is a licensed massage therapist with specialized training in his field.
+Todd is a licensed massage therapist with specialized training in myoskeletal alignment.
 We share the same office address so we can be your one-stop wellness shop!
 If life has literally become a pain in the neck (or back!), Todd can help.
 He's also certified as an advance practitioner of an intriguing type of energy healing called Reiki.
 Many of my clients have shared with me that Reiki healing helps them feel calmer and more centered.

 Q. I'm tempted to just go to a doctor for a pill, instead of going to therapy.
 What do you think of that idea?

 A. There's no shame in taking medication, and for some it can be very helpful.
 But medication does not work well for everyone.
 For some it can even make matters worse.
 Pills can cause unwanted side effects, too.
 Many experts also point out that medication can cause imbalances in the body that may lead to health problems down the road.
 And if you take medication without also learning how to modify your emotional distress, that distress may eventually "break through" even the most potent drug.
 Many find that therapy can be a great natural alternative to medication.
-That being said, if you decide to explore the option of medication, I can refer you to an excellent psychiatrist who will carefully assess you and prescribe for you.
+That being said, if you decide to explore the option of medication, or are already doing so, you'll have my full support.
 Many clients find they are able to wean off their pills once therapy begins to have a positive effect.

 Q. Do you provide phone therapy?